Wellington Plastic Surgery Institute

 - Consultations and local anaesthetic procedures are carried out at Wellington Plastic Surgery Institute.

 - Mr Craig MacKinnon also has a clinic once or twice a month at Anwyl Specialist Medical Centre in Mana.
+Dr Annie Fullarton also has monthly clinics at Anwyl.
 To make an appointment call (04) 233 8584.
 Address: 107A Mana Esplanade, Mana, Porirua.

-- Boulcott Specialist Medical Centre - our surgeons operate here.
+- Boulcott Specialist Medical Centre - Mr Adams and Dr Fullarton operate here.
 Address: 666 High Street, Lower Hutt.

 - Wakefield Hospital - Mr Chris Adams, Mr Craig MacKinnon and Dr Fullarton carry out operations here mostly under general anaesthetic.
 Address: Florence St, Newtown.